marouenbg/ACHR.cu/paper/paper.md

 The parallel GPU implementation of ACHR.cu is very similar to the MATLAB Cobra Toolbox [GpSampler](https://github.com/marouenbg/cobratoolbox/blob/master/src/modelAnalysis/sampling/ACHRSampler.m).
-[OptGpSampler](http://cs.ru.nl/~wmegchel/optGpSampler/) provides a 40x speedup over GpSampler through a C implementation and fewer but longer sampling chains launch.
+Another tool, [OptGpSampler](http://cs.ru.nl/~wmegchel/optGpSampler/) provides a 40x speedup over GpSampler through a C implementation and fewer but longer sampling chains launch.
 Since OptGpSampler performs the generation of the warmup points and the sampling in one process, it is clear from the results of this work that the speedup achieved with the generation of warmup points is more significant than sampling itself.
 I decoupled the generation of warmup points from sampling to take advantage of dynamic load balancing with OpenMP.
 In
 OptGpSampler,
 each worker gets the same amount of points and steps to compute; the problem is statically loaded by design.
 While if we perform the generation of warmup points separately from sampling, the problem can be dynamically balanced because the workers can generate an uneven number of points.

-+ Future improvements

-Potentially an MPI/CUDA hybrid to take advantage of the multi-GPU architecture of recent NVIDIA cards like the K80.
+Finally, future improvements of this work can consider an MPI/CUDA hybrid to take advantage of the multi-GPU architecture of recent NVIDIA cards like the K80.
+Taken together, the parallel architecture of ACHR.cu allows faster processing of metabolic models thereby accelerating biomedical discovery.

-Merge the warmup points generation and the sampling processes in one call.

 # Acknowledgments